State-specific protein-ligand complex structure prediction with a multi-scale deep generative model: Computational details

-While the time-split-based PDBBind 2020 dataset has been used in previous works for studying model generalization to novel protein-ligand pairs, we noticed that the 363-sample test set curated by~\cite{stark2022equibind} contains samples with improperly removed alternative ligand conformation ground truths or deleted adjacent chains that strongly interact with the ligand molecule in the full structure (e.g., binding sites near protein-protein interfaces).
-To ensure a reasonable comparison to docking-based methods, for the test dataset used fixed-backbone ligand conformation prediction experiments we keep all protein chains that are within $\SI{10}{\angstrom}$ of the ligand from the original PDB file instead of using the receptor PDB files curated by PDBBind; we further removed all covalent ligands and pipetide binders from the test set as such cases are usually tackled by specialized algorithms~\cite{scarpino2018comparative,weng2020comprehensive}, resulting in 275 test samples in total to produce the results presented in Figure~\ref{fig:fig2}a-d.
+For results reported in blind protein-ligand docking and binding site recovery tasks, we used a diffusion model sampling setting of $N_\mathrm{step}=25$ integrator steps; for all end-to-end structure prediction results, we used $N_\mathrm{step}=100$ integrator steps.

-The AlphaFold2 structures used in the ligand-coupled binding site repacking task are predicted using ColabFold~\cite{mirdita2022colabfold} with default MSA, recycling, and AMBER relaxation settings, and without using templates in order to best reflect the prediction fidelity of AlphaFold2 on novel targets (since all PDBBind test set samples are deposited before year 2021).
+The AlphaFold2 structures used for binding site structure recovery (Figure~\ref{fig:fig3}) and for templates in end-to-end structure prediction (Figure~\ref{fig:fig4}-\ref{fig:fig5}) are predicted using ColabFold~\cite{mirdita2022colabfold} using default recycling and AMBER relaxation settings, and without templates in order to best reflect the prediction fidelity of AlphaFold2 on new targets.
 The input sequences for all protein chains are obtained from \url{https://www.ebi.ac.uk/pdbe/api/pdb/entry/molecules/} to avoid issues related to unresolved residues and to represent a realistic testing scenario where the protein backbone models are obtained from the full sequence.